-Terah or Térach is a Hebrew term meaning “Ibex, wild goat”, or “Wanderer; loiterer” may refer to a biblical person, from the book of Genesis, who was the father of the Patriarch Abraham, offspring of Shem.
+Terah or Térach is a Hebrew term meaning “Ibex, wild goat”, or “Wanderer; loiterer” may refer to a biblical person.
+From the book of Genesis, who was the father of the Patriarch Abraham, offspring of Shem.
 He is mentioned in the Hebrew (Old Testament) Bible and the New Testament.
 According to the Bible, Timeline Terah was born in 2126 BC.